RoperoIvan/PhysicsCarGame/README.md

 - UP ARROW = Go forward.

 - SPACEBAR = Use the brake.

+- C = The game gives you the clue automatically.

 - F1 = you will see the debug mode.